RTD resurfaces N Line tracks to smooth out the ride

 During the resurfacing process, a tamper vehicle picks up the rail along with the rail ties, then pushes metal paddles into the ballast to vibrate and compact the ballast under the ties.
 This brings the track up to a specified height and gets rid of dips in the rail.
 A regulator vehicle follows behind the tamper.
 The regulator distributes the ballast and smooths the track bed to bring it to a uniform appearance.

 In addition to smoothing out any bumps along the alignment, the planned preventive track maintenance is an important way to extend the life of RTD’s rail system.
-RTD endeavors to be a good steward of its publicly owned infrastructure, and keeping the rail in good condition will help it last longer.
+RTD endeavors to be a good steward of its publicly owned infrastructure and keeping the rail in good condition will help it last longer.

 The resurfacing program will go through various locations with homes nearby.
 While the machines will be noisy, the work is not expected to take more than two days in each location.
 Resurfacing work through stations is planned to take place outside of service hours or when customers are not present.
-The work is expected to be complete in mid-May, weather permitting.
+The work is expected to be complete in late November, weather permitting.